yago-naga/yago4/README.md

 ## Citation

-If you use this software for an academic publication, please cite:
+If you use this software for an academic publication, please cite [our paper](https://suchanek.name/work/publications/eswc-2020-yago.pdf):
 ```
 @inproceedings{DBLP:conf/esws/TanonWS20,
   author    = {Pellissier Tanon, Thomas and Weikum, Gerhard and Suchanek, Fabian M.},